 Welcome to Bumble kids

-As a result, bumblebees have been disappearing from our farms and gardens over the past 100 years and two types of bumblebee have completely disappeared from Britain (Cullem’s bumblebee and the Short-haired bumblebee).
+- Two types of bumblebee have already completely disappeared from Britain (the Cullem’s bumblebee and the Short-haired bumblebee).

 Bumblebees live together in family groups.
 Each family lives in a nest ruled by a queen who is helped by her daughters (called worker bees).
 There can be up to 400 bees in a single bumblebee nest.
 But, if you think this sounds crowded – a hive of honeybees can have 50,000 bees in it!